2-Methoxyestradiol: Clinical effects

 2-Methoxyestradiol was found to increase sex hormone-binding globulin (SHBG) levels in men by 2.5-fold at a dose of 400 mg/day and by 4-fold at a dose of 1,200 mg/day.
 Conversely, it did not seem to suppress testosterone levels.

+A study in 2000 indicated that 2-Methoxyestradiol induces G2/M cycle arrest, apoptosis and the disruption of thyroid follicles.
+This process results in the release of thyroid antigens that may play a role in high incidence of thyroid autoantibodies and autoimmune thyroid disease in women.